ministryofjustice/security-guidance/docs/ongoing-personnel-security.md

 -   Only a permanent employee \(civil servant\) can sponsor a security clearance.
 -   Only a permanent employee \(civil servant\) can act as a sponsor for the issuing of a building pass.
 Appropriate security clearance **shall** be obtained before sponsoring an application for a building pass.
 -   "Escorted" visitor passes are exclusively for the use of visitors.
 Contractors or consultants paid by the MoJ are not visitors, and **shall not** be issued with a visitor pass.
 They **shall** be cleared in advance of them starting work, and issued with the correct pass.
--   When transferring security clearance from another Government department, [Cluster 2 Security Unit](mailto:contactus@cluster2security.gov.uk) **shall** confirm if the security clearance is valid and current.
+-   When transferring security clearance from another Government department, Cluster 2 Security Unit via [Security team](mailto:security@justice.gov.uk) **shall** confirm if the security clearance is valid and current.
 If not, a new security clearance application **shall** be started.
 -   Holders of CTC, SC, or DV **shall** [report changes in personal circumstances](reporting-personal-circumstance-changes.md).
 -   Remind all staff that they **shall** [refer to the travel abroad guidance](accessing-moj-it-systems-from-overseas.md).
 -   Ensure contractors, like all staff, are aware of [MoJ security policies](cyber-and-technical-security-guidance.md), and check their understanding.
 Make sure they are briefed on good security behaviours, and act as a role model.